hotzan0301/stockmarket/README.md

 ## Overview

-- **Web Crawler**: An automated web crawler gathers stock market data from various sources and stores it in a database.
+- **Web Crawler**: An automated web crawler using AWS Lambda gathers stock market data from Yahoo Finance and stores it in an AWS S3 bucket.

 - **ChatGPT API**: The system integrates with the OpenAI ChatGPT API, allowing users to send queries and receive AI-generated responses.